aldomatic/cordova-plugin-camera-preview/README.md

   <li>Set a custom alpha for the preview box.</li>
   <li>Set the focus mode, zoom, color effects, exposure mode, white balance mode and exposure compensation</li>
   <li>Maintain HTML interactivity.</li>
+  <li>Made an update to the IOS package to work with Ionic modal transitions.
+Mainly stopping the camera when dismissing a modal. </li>
 </ul>

 ### iOS only features